lukeMaggio24/College-Event-Management/README.md

 Joining of the new user to the RSO, while an existing user leaves.<br>
 Creation of new events (RSO, private, public) with a demonstration of the implemented code for enforcing overlapping constraints.✅<br>
 Logging in of an existing user and access to events (public events, private events of the user's attending university, and events of RSOs the user is a member of).<br>
-Creation, viewing, modification, and deletion of comments.<br>
+Creation, viewing, modification, and deletion of comments.✅<br>
 Showcase of any additional features for bonus points.✅<br>
 <br>
 # College-Event-Management